Flags of British India: Coronation Standard

-Coronation Standard of British Raj had a Saint George's Cross augmented in the centre with the 'Star of India' surmounted by a Crown.
+The Coronation Standard of the British Indian Empire had a Saint George's Cross augmented in the centre with the 'Star of India' surmounted by a Crown.

 Flag of Bengal Presidency

 The flag of Bengal Presidency had a blue field emblazoned with badge of Bengal.
 The badge had a passant tiger with a sailing ship below it.

+Flag of Bombay Presidency

+The flag of Bombay Presidency had a red field emblazoned with badge of Bombay.
+The badge had two sailing ships and below it Fort George.

 Flag of Indian Local Maritime Government

 The ensign of local naval vessels is a usual defaced blue ensign.
 The badge is a golden lion rampant guardant holding in front paws a crown.
 It was not a naval ensign, but the Indian equivalent of a colonial Blue Ensign as used on unarmed vessels.